 The Great Outdoors

 We believe the outdoors provide one of the most important sources of inspiration in children’s lives.
 Where possible, we take learning outside.
 We “play” outside, rain, snow, or shine.
 On extreme weather days, we offer children the choice to go outside, and many will happily and willingly accept.
-We require appropriate clothing and will stock extras for emergency changes.
+We require appropriate clothing and extra clothes sent daily in each child’s backpack on wet or snowy days.

 We prioritize the social and emotional needs of the children.
 We believe that children are people, equal to adults and deserving of our highest respect.
 We also believe that children are learning how to navigate the world and all of its complexities, and it is our job to coach them.
 Our classrooms are free of extrinsic motivational tools as we strive to develop an intrinsic love of learning and joy in the classroom.
 We practice Peaceful Teaching as outlined on Aha Parenting: